Norfolk Southern Railway: Regional divisions

+On March 15, 2016, Norfolk Southern consolidated its three operating regions into two: northern and southern regions.
+The northern region includes Harrisburg, Pittsburgh, Dearborn, Lake, and Illinois divisions.
+The southern region includes Piedmont, Alabama, Georgia, Central, and Pocahontas divisions.

+The two merged regions will support about 1,000 daily crew starts for long-haul train operations.
+The consolidation was part of Norfolk Southern's five-year strategic plan to increase operating efficiencies while reducing costs.

 Premier Corridor

 The Premier Corridor is Norfolk Southern's principal east–west line from the East Coast to the Midwest.
-An average day sees 40–60 trains of all types.
+An average day sees 100 trains of all types.
 The corridor's main (New York to Chicago) segment consists of the Lehigh Line, Reading Line, Harrisburg Line, Pittsburgh Line, Fort Wayne Line, Cleveland Line, and Chicago Line.